tangentecode/obsidian-notes/computer-science/docs/python/output.md

 ```python
 print("Hello, world!")
 ```
-- A new line get
+- After the print statement there is no need for a new line character because it aumatically moves the new line